 Naseem Javed - 6/22/2011

 Why would someone invest $187,000 for single name application with ICANN plus another few hundred thousands of dollars on related costs to acquire a new gTLD domain root system?
-Simple, the real motivation will be to declare global-image-cyber-warfare and to create global market domination under a name identity.
+"Simple," says Bonnie Clarke, an expert with Act Now Domains, "the real motivation will be to declare global-image-cyber-warfare and to create global market domination under a name identity."

 Power Play of Name Evaluation